Category Archives: PROspective

 Category : PROspective

-As we embrace the beginning of 2024 and a new semester, it’s likely that it was in your list of new year’s resolutions to read more books this year.
+As we make our way through the heart of midterms, you may be looking for something new to do to de-stress.
 Luckily, a former Rollins student curated the perfect list of must-read books for every epidemiologist, which you can find here.
 This collection offers a diverse array of titles that seamlessly blend knowledge and storytelling.
-Get ready to expand your intellectual horizons with our recommended reads for the year ahead!
+Get ready to expand your intellectual horizons with our recommended reads!

 Last Valentine’s day my friends and I arranged a book exchange party similar to your typical white elephant Christmas game.
 I was expecting (okay, hoping) to have a plethora of fantasy, romance, or mystery novels to choose from, but was surprised when the overwhelming majority of books were nonfiction.
 Leave it to public health students to turn a romantic holiday into an educational opportunity.
 Reading the synopses off the back covers of these books, however, made me realize that there were plenty of intriguing stories from the world of public health to choose from, and my education on many of these topics was severely lacking.
 This led me to investigate epidemiology-related book options besides the requisite The Immortal Life of Henrietta Lacks.